Hertzole/advanced-level-editor/README.md

 ## ✨ The magic
 As mentioned above, ALE does some "magic" for you.
 I've tried to avoid reflection as much as possible since it can be rather slow and instead opted to generate code during compile time, IL weaving if you will.
 The best example of this is the `ExposeToLevelEditor` attribute that injects `IExposeToLevelEditor` in your scripts.
-In the future, the same will magic will be applied to serializers and much more.
+In the future, the same will magic will be applied to much more.
 It's coming eventually™.

 ## ✅ TODO List
 ALE is still in EARLY development.
 There's still a lot to do and it's nowhere close to finish.
 But it should be useable now.
 Anyways, here are some things that I need to do and the things that are finished.